raycast/extensions/extensions/script-commands/README.md

 <details>
  <summary>Instructions</summary>

-  At the first time you open Script Commands Store, you will need to define the folder which will be used to storage the Script Commands downloaded.
+  At the first time you open Script Commands Store, you will need to define the folder which will be used to store the Script Commands downloaded.

   This is the setup screen.
 We strongly suggest you define a new folder for it.
   Example: `~/raycast/script-commands`

   ![](assets/readme/setup/first-screen.png)

-  After finish the first step, the Script Commands Store will be loaded for you, however, this doesn't mean it is fully configured for you, yet.
+  After finishing the first step, the Script Commands Store will be loaded for you, however, this doesn't mean it is fully configured for you, yet.

   In the next step, we will need to inform Raycast which folder it needs to watch.
 Let's take as example the suggestion above.